-Our model meets the two major requirements: autonomity and capacity to produce pulses as auto-waves.
+Our model meets the two major requirements: autonomy and capacity to produce pulses as auto-waves.
 The pulses are a corollary of the assumption that the walls actively push the fluid against viscous forces.

 A living organism is a self-organised system.
 The property of our model to exhibit, in contrast to all other biofluid models, a self-organised behaviour is new in pulse modelling.
-It remains to be seen whether or not this approach can lead to practical modelling.
+It remains to be seen whether or not this approach leads to any practical modelling.
 However, we predict, based on the classical mechanical laws employed, that, if the walls are coupled with the flow exactly as prescribed by (16) and (18), then the pulses would occur.
-Theoretically a veryfying experiment can be set up, although it may not be technically simple.
+It is probably possible to set up a verifying experiment, although it may not be technically simple.